Two-pink-deckchairs-on-lawn

 Your website should should be primed with SEO keywords that attract the right kind of traffic.
 It should give an excellent, friction-free user experience.
 And it should feature helpful content that demonstrates your experience and expertise, builds your authority and gains your visitors’ trust.

-Here, I’ll show you 20 essential components that make a website work hard, so it pulls its weight, saves you time and earns you more money.
+Here, I’ll show you 20 essential components of a hardworking website that pulls its weight, saves you time and earns you more money.

-These are things that should be happening on the page itself and under the bonnet.
+These are things that should be happening on the pages and under the bonnet.

 Computer-screen-bearing-message-DO-MORE